It’s a Good Idea to Have a Plan

 Now, it might seem as though a plan for avoiding relapse would only have one step: don’t take drugs or drink alcohol.

 In a perfect world, that would, indeed, be all there was to it.
 But here in the real world, a whole bunch of factors make staying sober difficult.
-Cravings, stressors, friends who are bad influences, disappointment, simple force of habit, and much more can upend a plan that begins and ends with: don’t ingest substances that cost you your sobriety.
+Cravings, stressors, friends who are bad influences, disappointment, the simple force of habit, and much more can upend a plan that begins and ends with: don’t ingest substances that cost you your sobriety.

 Checklist Goal: Avoid Relapse